vishvAsa/AgamaH/AryaH/hinduism/branches/brAhma/yoga-vAsiShTha-shAstram/satyanArAyaNa-shAstrI/talks.md

 ## BHUŚUṆḌŌPĀKHYĀNAM

-HERE IS A CHAPTER WHICH SHOWS THE GROWTH OF spiritual level until one touches nirvana levels in the path of sadhana or even attain the state of jeevanmukti Jeevanmukti is a concession to the position of nirvana.
+HERE IS A CHAPTER WHICH SHOWS THE GROWTH OF spiritual level until one touches nirvana levels in the path of sadhana or even attain the state of jeevanmukti.
+Jeevanmukti is a concession to the position of nirvana.
 When a jeevanmukta winds up, whatever is the state of self or soul is nirvana, or liberation, never to get into the cycle of birth and death as sampradaya puts it.
 Of course I have an extreme view of mukti, being daring and radical.
 I would say why we should even bother or think about mukti or think of coming out of the cycle of life and death!

 Suppose I am always comfortable with this body with its limitations, a position where there is no reason for me to complain, any time of the day with friends, without friends in ekaanta (solitude or seclusion), in ailments and neglect, with bodily difficulties, no burden of time on me, then why should I think of closing myself?
 Whatever may be the environment in which one is placed, if one is happy, he is a mukta.
 This is itself mukti.
 This is what I want to encourage.
 Think about this seriously.
 Do you require mukti in the classic definition way!
 A special condition of death and no birth situation is called for if one is having a slightest complaint here.
 Suppose one is very comfortable in this world and is possible for him not to have the end in the classical way and then what is the problem?
 That was Bhushunda, the crow, who was a Brahmajnaani.
 We will now try to know a little more.
 Here is the brief story of Bhushunda as narrated by sage Vasishtha.